griffithlab/rnaseq_tutorial_wiki/Transcript-Assembly-Visualization.md

  * http://cshl##.dyndns.org/workspace/rnaseq/expression/tophat_cufflinks/ref_guided/merged/merged.gtf
  * http://cshl##.dyndns.org/workspace/rnaseq/expression/tophat_cufflinks/de_novo/merged/merged.gtf

+Go to the following regions:
+* 22:45730787-45736825
+*

-Go to this region: '22:44823240-44916000'.
-Do you see the evidence for a novel single exon transcript that is found in 'de_novo' and 'ref_guided' modes but is NOT found in 'ref_only' mode?
+Do you see the evidence for any novel exons/transcript that are found in 'de_novo' or 'ref_guided' modes but NOT found in 'ref_only' mode?

 Pay attention to how the predicted transcripts line up with known transcripts.
 Try loading the Ensembl transcripts track (File -> Load from Server).